Nutrition Coaching vs. Meal Planning: Which One Gets Results in Austin?

 What a Meal Plan Actually Does

-A meal plan is a template: breakfasts, lunches, dinners, snacks, portions.
+A meal plan is a template: breakfasts, lunches, dinners, snacks, and portions.
 It’s useful when you want:

 • Zero decision fatigue—just follow the script.

-• Short timelines—photo shoot, race taper, busy sprint at work.
+• Short timelines—photo shoot, race taper, or busy sprint at work.

-• A budget plan—batch-cooking, grocery lists, no guesswork.
+• A budget plan—batch-cooking, grocery lists, and predictable meals.

 Limits of stand-alone plans:

-• Life happens (work dinners, kid schedules, travel).
+• Life happens (work dinners, kids’ schedules, travel).
 Plans break.

 • They don’t teach you why choices work, so results fade when you stop.

-• If you hit a plateau, the plan doesn’t auto-adjust—you do.
+• If you hit a plateau, the plan doesn’t auto-adjust—you have to figure it out.

 Personalization